birkoss/ukulele-ionic2/readme.md

 * Quiz - Build a list to pick from, when at the end, shuffle the list

 * Quiz - Configuration: Add the possibility to include/exclude direction UP or DOWN

-* Quiz - DO not use flat if no flat is possible in the note

-* Quiz - DO not use sharp if no sharp is possible in the note